rbur004/svg_rob_code/Old/python_ps_robcode/README.md

 ##History
 Uses TripCode postscript library files (target_library.ps and cardTemplate7.ps by Diego Lopez de Ipina and Jeremy Henty) to draw circles and arcs.
 This generates a postscript file, with an anti-clockwise RoBCode, with 0 point on the right, at 90 degrees.

-The Python code, was a reimplementation, from memory, of the C version, ca 1985, which leveraged even earlier code for drawing bytes (8 bit, plus 1 parity bit) on concentric circles, to help students visualise how data is stored on disks (B&W Quickdraw on Lisa and 128M Macs).
+The Python code, was a reimplementation (Summer 2013/14), from memory, of the C version, ca 1985, which leveraged even earlier code for drawing bytes (8 bit, plus 1 parity bit) on concentric circles, to help students visualise how data is stored on disks (B&W Quickdraw on Lisa and 128M Macs).
 Many of the disk visualisations where visually attractive, reminiscent of scifi art, and so was born the first RoBCode generator.

 #Calculating where the Bytes go
 Bytes are drawn in concentric rings,  either increasing each ring linearly, or exponentially.